babel/website/docs/core.md

 To allow systems to easily manipulate and validate a user's config, this function resolves the plugins and presets and proceeds no further.
-The expectation is that callers will take the config's `.options`, manipulate it as then see fit and pass it back to Babel again.
+The expectation is that callers will take the config's `.options`, manipulate it as they see fit and pass it back to Babel again.

 * `babelrc: string | void` - The path of the [file-relative configuration](config-files.md#file-relative-configuration) file, if there was one.